Office 365 Message Encryption FAQ

 My organization has an Exchange Hybrid deployment.
 Can I use this feature?

 On-premises users can send encrypted mail using Exchange Online mail flow rules.
 In order to do this, you need to route email through Exchange Online.
+For more information, see Part 2: Configure mail to flow from your email server to Office 365.

 What email client do I need to use in order to create an OME encrypted message?
 What applications are supported for sending protected messages?